Medical Malpractice Attorney Warren County

 Understanding Duty of Care in Medical Malpractice

 All personal injury cases, medical or otherwise, require that a duty of care be present.
 That is, the defendant must owe a duty of care to the plaintiff.
-In many medical malpractice cases this will be self-evident.
-If you had open heart surgery, the surgeon clearly owed you a duty of care.
-The night nurse has a duty of care to make sure you receive the right medication and in the right intervals.
-The pharmacy has a duty of care to see that you get the right prescription.
+In many medical malpractice cases, this will be self-evident.
+If you had open-heart surgery, the surgeon clearly owed you a duty of care.
+The night nurse has a duty of care to make sure you receive the right medication and at the right intervals.
+The pharmacy has a duty of care to see that you get the correct prescription.

 What were the circumstances around this doctor’s advice?
 If your families were camping together at Rock Island State Park and they offered their counsel as you lamented your heart issues over a campfire, then it’s likely no duty of care existed.
 You might have the basis for believing your friend isn’t a very good doctor, but you won’t have the basis for a medical malpractice lawsuit.